Angad-Kamra/Mind-Spark/README.md

 > A student project exploring the intersection of gaming and ADHD therapy, created with the help of AI assistance.

+## ⚠️ Important Note
+This platform is currently optimized for PC users only.
+Mobile and tablet support is planned for future updates.

 ## 🌐 Live Demo

 You can check out the working version of MindSpark at: [https://angadkamra.pythonanywhere.com/](https://angadkamra.pythonanywhere.com/)